guardian/membership-frontend/docs/FRONTEND.md

 ### State Classes

 Use `is-state-name` for state-based modifications of components.
-The state name should be lowercase with multiple words separated with hyphens. **Avoid stling these classes directly; they should be used as an adjoining class.**
+The state name should be lowercase with multiple words separated with hyphens. **Avoid styling these classes directly; they should be used as an adjoining class.**

 JS can add/remove these classes.
 This means that the same state names can be used in multiple contexts, but every component must define its own styles for the state (as they are scoped to the component).